pyl1b/legislatie-just-ro-parser/README.md

 ``level`` attribute that reflects their depth in the hierarchy.

 The resulting structure can be exported as JSON, YAML or XLSX.
 Spreadsheet exports place each type of data on its own worksheet.
+Articles already converted to JSON can be turned into Markdown for large language models, and the package provides a retrieval-augmented generation (RAG) workflow that uses Qdrant and Ollama for semantic search and question answering.
+An optional FastAPI web application exposes the same capabilities over HTTP.

 ## Installation